How to Apply: Application Process

 An intern may receive PAL credit for up to 6 weeks of FSSM, up to 5 weeks of Community and up to 2 weeks of Clinical.
 Total rotation time credited to PAL may not exceed 6 weeks.

 Interns who receive PAL credit will still be registered and receive 26 credit hours.
 Fees for the internship remain the same.
-No discount to tuition and fees will be given for time taken off program through PAL process.Please review the Prior Assessed Learning (PAL) policy for more details.
+No discount to tuition and fees will be given for time taken off the internship through PAL process.Please review the Prior Assessed Learning (PAL) policy for more details.